Honorary Advisory Board

 For 20 years, Dr. Wolverton was employed as a Senior Research Scientist with the National Aeronautics and Space Administration (NASA).
 His research efforts were directed toward the use of plants and their root microorganisms to develop future closed ecological life support systems for long duration space habitation.
 These studies utilized plants as a component of internal recycling of wastewater and the purification/revitalization of indoor air.

-He has received numerous patents and awards for his pioneering research, including the Federal Environmental Engineer of the Year Award; induction into the U.S. Space Foundation's Space Technology Hall of Fame; the American Chemical Society’s “Heroes in Chemistry” Award; the National Society of the Daughters of the American Revolution “Conservation Medal” and the “Award of Excellence” presented by the National Council of State Garden Clubs, Inc
+He has received numerous patents and awards for his pioneering research, including the Federal Environmental Engineer of the Year Award; induction into the U.S. Space Foundation's Space Technology Hall of Fame; the American Chemical Society’s “Heroes in Chemistry” Award; the National Society of the Daughters of the American Revolution “Conservation Medal” and the “Award of Excellence” presented by the National Council of State Garden Clubs, Inc.

 He has published more than seventy technical papers and has lectured throughout the world.
 He has written two books.
 Eco-Friendly Houseplants has been translated into thirteen languages.
 It was published in the U.S. as How to Grow Fresh Air.
-He and a colleague have just completed a new book scheduled for release in March 2009 and tentatively entitled, Plants: How They Contribute to Human Health and Well Being.

 Dr. Jianshun "Jensen" Zhang